variantstudios/greeleydowntown.com/_signature_events/first-friday-a-night-of-art.md

 ---

 First Friday: A Night of Art is a great opportunity to visit local galleries and businesses featuring rotating artwork.
 Held the first Friday of each month from 5-8 pm, it is a self-guided tour and maps are available at each of the participating galleries.
-Join us on December 2nd for the next one and check out the information below to see what is happening at each location.
+Join us on January 6th for the next one and check out the information below to see what is happening at each location.

 ### Academy Of Natural Therapy

 625 8th Avenue

-The Academy Of Natural Therapy will be celebrating the Holidays with Santa and Elves, featured art from the Greeley Central High School Arts Magnet program, music including live Saxophone and String Quartets and free chair massages.
+No information provided.

 ### ART MAN DO.
 Studio

 802 9th Street, Lower

-ART MAN DO.
-Studio presents "The American Dream, Undocumented" featuring the work of Marisol Valenzuela on December 2nd from 5-7pm.
-This series of work depicts the life of an undocumented immigrant and the sacrifices he faces in search of the American Dream. &nbsp;Light refreshments will be served.
+No information provided.

 ### ArtWerx Studio/Gallery

 924 8th Avenue

-ArtWerx Studio/Gallery presents the 2nd Annual “Holiday Gifts of Art” show and sale.
-Opening and artist reception will be on Friday, December 2nd from 4-7 pm.
-The show features wood carvings, watercolors, jewelry, photography, Christmas ornaments and d&eacute;cor and runs through December.
+No information provided.

 ### Atlas Gallery and John Galt Coffee